-Trinty Caliphate Tawhid Rightly Guided Caliphs PBUH Imamate Abrahamic religions Ahmadiyya Seal Assessment opportunities: Mind map at the start of the first lesson as to what pupils remember which can be added to at the start of each lesson.
-A blank mind map can be given as an assessment to complete at the end.
-Start each lesson with 5 recall questions ion the board for pupils to complete on white boards (non-threatening) Play 'just a minute' at the end of each lesson where a pupil has to retell the learning during the lesson by talking for no more/less than a minute without hesitating, repeating, etc. (NB note that it is considered offensive for images of God/human in Islam as only God creates) Pupils could design a board game about the shared prophets of the Abrahamic religions.
-Pupils could design a 'This is your life' type programme to introduce the main prophets, with Muhammad being the star.
-Pupils create a special book of the class and then write about how and why it is special.
+Relic - artefact with religious connections

+Sunnah - Prophet Muhammad's teachings,

+practice and approved actions serving as a

+model for daily life

+, Hadith - collections of Prophet Muhammad's

+sayings, actions and silent approvals

+Sunni - largest group within Islam (85% - 90%

+of Muslims) - more tradition focussed

+Shi'a - second largest group in Islam

+Caliphate - Islamic form of leadership

+(government)

+Rightly Guided Caliphs - first four successors to

+Muhammad in Sunni Islam

+Imamate - belief in all leaders of Islam should

+be descended from Prophet Muhammad

+Ahmadiyya - an Islamic community found in

+1899 in India

+Accessment Mind man at the start of the first losson as to what pupils remember

+Assessment Mind map at the start of the first lesson as to what pupils remember which can be added to at the start of each lesson.

+opportunities: A blank mind map can be given as an assessment to complete at the

+end.

+Start each lesson with 5 recall questions ion the board for pupils to

+complete on white boards (non-threatening)

+Play 'just a minute' at the end of each lesson where a pupil has to retell

+the learning during the lesson by talking for no more/less than a

+minute without hesitating, repeating, etc.

+(NB note that it is considered offensive for images of God/human in

+Islam as only God creates)

+Pupils could design a board game about the shared prophets of the

+Abrahamic religions.

+Pupils could design a 'This is your life' type programme to introduce

+the main prophets, with Muhammad being the star.

+Pupils create a special book of the class and then write about how and

+why it is special.
 Relate to Scripture and the Hadith.

-Venn diagram of the differences and similarities of Sunni and Shi'a Muslims Notes
+Venn diagram of the differences and similarities of Sunni and Shi'a

+Muslims

+Notes